uio-bmi/immuneML/docs/source/developer_docs/info_new_developers.rst

 High-level algorithm design
 ****************************

-Within immuneML, the machine learning 'algorithms' that are being evaluated against one another are called the ML setting.
-An ML setting is the set of all the algorithmic steps between the input data and the output prediction.
-In other words, the combination of encoding, ML method, optional preprocessing steps and all associated hyperparameters.
+Within immuneML, ML settings consisting of data preprocessing (optional), encoding and ML method (along with a concrete set of hyperparameters) are being evaluated and compared.

 .. figure:: ../_static/images/ML_setting.png
   :width: 70%